 Differentiated achondrites are particularly interesting because they represent crustal samples of large bodies that, in many cases, no longer exist, to our knowledge.
 Meteorites like Ibitira and Pasamonte came from large planetismals with basaltic crusts and iron cores.
 But since they don’t agree chemically with what we know of the four existing inner planets, they must have come from large bodies that have been destroyed or removed from our solar system.

-But the folks who ran the DAWN mission wanted to share some conclusive results, and everyone seems to want their meteorites to come from particular astronomical bodies, so the assumption has been propagated.
-It’s a good working hypothesis that has merit, but
+In my opinion, the folks who ran some recent missions wanted to share some conclusive results — and collectors want their meteorites to come from particular astronomical bodies, so the assumption that HEDs are from Vesta has propagated.
+It’s a good working hypothesis that has merit, but has yet to be proven.

 Compare to the following photo taken by Michael P. Kllmetz, of a terrestrial gabbro from Italy.